stat545ubc-2023/assignment-b1-Weiya818/AssignmentB1_Weiya.md

 density_plot <- function(data, x, fill,x_axis_name) {
   #make sure there is no NA value
   x_val<- x[!is.na(x)]
+    #make sure x is a continuous numeric variable
     if(!is.numeric(x_val)) {
       stop('Please make sure x is a numeric vlaue')
     }
+  #make sure fill is a categorical variable
     if (!is.factor(fill) && !is.character(fill)) {
       stop('Make sure fill is a categorical variable!')
     }